bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

-The conjunction rule in this case means that the probability of you drawing a black Ace is related to the probability of you drawing an Ace from a collection of black cards (i.e. "given that the card is black",  $P(A|B)$) and the probability that you will draw a black card at all ($P(B)$) or equivalently, the probability of you drawing a black card from a collection of Aces (i.e. "given that the card is an Ace", $P(B|A)$) and the probability that you will draw an Ace at all ($P(A)$).
+The conjunction rule in this case means that the probability of you drawing a black Ace is related to the probability of you drawing an Ace from a collection of black cards (i.e. "given that the card is black",  $P(A|B)$) and the probability that you will draw a black card at all ($P(B)$).
+It is also equal to the probability of you drawing a black card from a collection of Aces (i.e. "given that the card is an Ace", $P(B|A)$) and the probability that you will draw an Ace at all ($P(A)$).

 Numerically we have
 $$